shinselrobots/nuitrack_body_tracker/README.md

 # Installation Instructions / Prerequisites

+  - Clone body_tracker_msgs into your Catkin workspace
+    - catkin_make to confirm complies OK
+  - Clone this project into your Catkin workspace

   - Remove OpenNI - it conflicts with the version supplied by NuiTrack!
     -   sudo apt-get purge --auto-remove openni-utils
   - Download BOTH the nuitrack linux drivers and the Nuitrack SDK